Lattice model (finance): Equity and commodity derivatives

+Variants

-For equity and commodities the application is as follows.
+For European equity- and commodity options the application is as follows.
 The first step is to trace the evolution of the option's key underlying variable(s), starting with today's spot price, such that this process is consistent with its volatility; log-normal Brownian motion with constant volatility is usually assumed.
 The next step is to value the option recursively: stepping backwards from the final time-step, where we have exercise value at each node; and applying risk neutral valuation at each earlier node, where option value is the probability-weighted present value of the up- and down-nodes in the later time-step.
 See Binomial options pricing model for more detail, as well as Rational pricing for logic and formulae derivation.

 As stated above, the lattice approach is particularly useful in valuing American options, where the choice whether to exercise the option early, or to hold the option, may be modeled at each discrete time/price combination; this is also true for Bermudan options.
 For similar reasons, real options and employee stock options are often modeled using a lattice framework, though with modified assumptions.
 In each of these cases, a third step is to determine whether the option is to be exercised or held, and to then apply this value at the node in question.
 Some exotic options, such as barrier options, are also easily modeled here; for other Path-Dependent Options, simulation would be preferred.

 (Although, tree-based methods have been developed.